Belchuke/RaspberryBinaryClock/README.md

 # Closing and starting service

 To check the status of the service
-* sudo systemctl status clock_script.service
+* sudo systemctl status clock.service

 To start the service
-* sudo systemctl start clock_script.service
+* sudo systemctl start clock.service

 To stop the service
-* sudo systemctl stop clock_script.service
+* sudo systemctl stop clock.service